The Man from Earth: Holocene: Plot

 John, now going by the surname Young, teaches comparative religion at a community college in Chico, California.
 He is well-liked by students and married to fellow faculty member Carolyn Kittriss.
 For the first time in his life, John shows signs of ageing and a cut during a hunting trip indicates that his regenerative abilities are diminishing.
 When Isabel, an enthusiastic student, is allowed to borrow books from John's collection, she discovers one authored by Dr. Jenkins and signed for John Oldman.
 Curious, Isabel learns about another, controversial book he authored, an account of the 14,000-year-old John Oldman.
 Drawing parallels between Oldman and their teacher, she shares the discovery with her classmates Tara, Liko and Philip.
-They are open to the possibility that they are the same person, although Philip's faith is challenged with the book's claim that John was Jesus Christ.
+They are open to the possibility that they are the same person, although Philip's faith is challenged with the book's claim that John was Jesus Christ (another possibility is that he may have been the Teacher of Righteousness).
 Their suspicions are confirmed when they obtain the book and see the only photo of Oldman, who is described as averse to being photographed to facilitate forging new identities.

 Isabel attempts to contact Dr. Jenkins by email, but he rudely rejects her, assuming she is yet another person seeking to ridicule him.
 Undeterred, Isabel, Tara and Liko trespass into the Young household, discovering several books authored by John under various surnames.
 They also find a painting believed to be by Vincent van Gogh, which Isabel's cousin, an art major, considers possibly authentic supporting the book's claim that John had known van Gogh personally.
 The group later contacts a retired university professor who recalls meeting John during the 1950s.

 Isabel leaves a voice message for Jenkins, but this time he is interested when she mentions John Young and agrees to meet them on the condition that they first provide a clear photo of John's face.
 After unsuccessful attempts to take a picture in class, they go into his house at night and photograph him while he is asleep.
 Jenkins, although somewhat hesitant as the purported John appears aged, agrees.